9beach/mpv-config/README.md

 > currently played file.
 It does so by scanning the directory a file is located
 > in when starting playback.

-### reload.lua

-This code is from [4e6/mpv-reload](https://github.com/4e6/mpv-reload).
-Nothing changed.

-> When an online video is stuck during buffering or got slow CDN source,
-> restarting often helps.
-This script provides automatic reloading of videos
-> that didn't have buffering progress for some time, keeping the current time
-> position while preserving entries in the playlist.
-It also adds Ctrl+r
-> keybinding to reload video manually.

 ## Installation

 You can copy and install each Lua script above.
 The installation script below